SAFETY APPROVALS & LISTINGS

 - The National Fire Protection Agency states that temperatures at combustible ceilings and floors should be kept below 160°F (71°C) near industrial furnaces, including kilns.

-- L&L's UL testing found safe temperatures 12" from kiln walls.
+- L&L's testing found safe temperatures 12" from kiln walls.
 However, 12" clearance may violate the Uniform Mechanical Code and local fire codes.

 Wall Materials: